Some logically weak Ramseyan theorems: Remarks and Questions

 \section{Remarks and Questions}

-As Jockusch's bounds apply for most theorems in the four families, if $\Phi$ and $\Psi$ are theorems from same family for exponents $2$ and $3$ respectively, then usually $\Phi \not\vdash \Psi$.
-Naturally, we expect to generalize this relation to larger exponents.
+By \cite[Theorem 3.1]{Cholak.Jockusch.ea:2001.Ramsey}, there exists an $\omega$-model of $\RCA + \RT^2_2$ consisting of only $\Delta^0_3$ sets.
+On the other hand, Jockusch's bounds apply to most theorems in the four families.
+So, if $\Phi$ and $\Psi$ are theorems from the same family for exponents $2$ and $3$, respectively, then usually $\Phi \not\vdash \Psi$.
+Naturally, we expect this relation to generalize to larger exponents.
 In other words, we can ask whether any of the four families gives rise to a proper hierarchy of combinatorial principles below $\ACA$.
-Actually, this question has been asked in \cite{Cholak.Giusto.ea:2005.freeset, Csima.Mileti:2009.rainbow} for $\FS$, $\TS$ and $\RRT$ respectively.
+Actually, this question has been asked in \cite{Cholak.Giusto.ea:2005.freeset, Csima.Mileti:2009.rainbow} for $\FS$, $\TS$ and $\RRT$, respectively.
 In \cite{Wang:2013.COH.RRT}, it is shown that $\RRT^3_2 \not\vdash \RRT^4_2$.
-Here we state the parallel question for $\ART$.
+Here we state the analogous question for $\ART$.

 \begin{question} Fix $(d_k: 0 < k < \omega)$ as in \S \ref{s:WRT.sca}.
 Does $\ART^r_{c,d_r} \vdash \ART^{r+1}_{e,d_{r+1}}$ for any $r > 1$ and reasonable $c,e$? \end{question}